 As with any training session, making sure to warm up prior to hitting your working sets can greatly reduce risks of injury.
 As well as improve the elasticity and contractile force of muscle tissue and better nutrient transport to working muscles prior to getting into the heavy lifting.

 That being said, performing some exercise specific warm-ups just prior to starting your actual session can help you get better contractions.
 In turn, better activate your chest and perform your exercise more efficiently for more consistent growth.

 The main goal with these primers is simply getting a better feel for activating your pec muscles and getting in the mindset of using your pecs to do the majority of the work- not your shoulders and arms.

-Performing a few sets of cable or pec deck flies, along with some isolated pec contractions can help you get into that mindset before getting into your warm-up sets of your first actual exercise.
+Performing a few sets of cable or pec deck flies, along with some isolated pec contractions can help you get into that mindset before getting into the warm-up sets of your first actual exercise.

 The Best Chest Workout Primers

 |Pec Deck Fly||1-2||8-10|

 The key to each of these is to go light on all three.
 These aren’t meant to be pre-exhausting exercises, but purely to help you gain better activation by focusing on contracting your pec muscles to finish off your warm up.